Influencing the Future of Nursing

 Exwww.Walkthetalk.comcerpted from Keep It Simple & Sane

-by Barb Rogers Excerpted from Keep Rogers
+by Barb Rogers Excerpted from Keep Roger

 Nurses on Call: How May I help you?